borteo/neat-starter/src/posts/happyness.md

 So, off I went on a wild job-hunting adventure!
 I had interviews left and right, but what I found was a measly raise of €100 - €150 per month.
 That isn't enough when thinking about switching jobs.

 The only perk I've got is this sweet routine I've got going.
 My **work-life balance is as smooth as silk**, and the pressure at work is practically non-existent.
-Most people would be satisfied, but nah, I'm not one to settle for ordinary.
+Most people would be satisfied, but nah, I'm not one to settle for average.
+I'm young, and it's prime time to chase a better-paying job.

 <div align="center">❉</div>